 Marketing to home buyers: exclusive insights from the pros

 Since both agents and mortgage professionals are on the same side of a real estate transaction, it’d be great to have some collective wisdom to share and apply.
 Together with Google, Chase Home Lending looked at a couple of previous years to see the home buying trends that affect both businesses.

 Perhaps not surprisingly, the major concern of home buyers is affordability.
-According to the report, home affordability searches grew by 34% in 2016 compared to the previous year.
+According to the report, home affordability searches grew by 34% compared to the previous year.
 In fact, the top three mortgage-related questions deal with affordability:

 - How much mortgage can I afford?